dCache/dcache/docs/TheBook/src/main/markdown/install.md

 </dl>

 In our case, `dCacheDomain` has two services that require access to a
-database: `PnfsManager` and `cleaner`.
+database: `PnfsManager` and `cleaner-disk`.
 Both services access the `chimera` database on the local machine (`localhost`) authenticating as database-user `dcache`.

 By default, the `PnfsManager` service will manage the `chimera` database, updating the schema as needed.
-The `cleaner` service will simply fail to start if the database schema is not up-to-date.
+The `cleaner-disk` service will simply fail to start if the database schema is not up-to-date.
-Therefore, it is important that `PnfsManager` is started before `cleaner` (`PnfsManager` appears first in the layout file) or to use manual database updates.
+Therefore, it is important that `PnfsManager` is started before `cleaner-disk` (`PnfsManager` appears first in the layout file) or to use manual database updates.

 We will run the database operations manually, to exercise the manual